Crunch-io/crunch-cube/README.md

 ## Changes

+### 2.3.9
+- Fix for available measures in a cube set
+- More forgiving about types and special characters in dimension ids

 ### 2.3.8
 - Allow sorting by derived insertion on MRs
 - Refactor transforms to prefer referring to subvariables by alias